Ultimate self-hosted automation with Platypush

 You can also create a Tasker profile with a WiFi-connected or an AutoLocation trigger that fires when you enter your

-home area, and that profile can send the JSON request to your platypush device over e.g. HTTP /execute
+home area, and that profile can send the JSON request to your platypush device over e.g. HTTP /execute endpoint or

 MQTT — and you’ve got your custom welcome when you arrive home!